 Adam Lemire asked for some clarification on the Open Space specifications- what the requirements are.
 The Board is looking for more information about the green space around the buildings and what those areas will entail.
 After a lengthy discussion on what the Open Space specs were, Jim Coffin explains that he must have misinterpreted what the Board was asking for at the previous meeting.
+Jon Pottle notes that there are different provisions in the LUO for open space.
+Yard, playground, etc. are not necessarily 'open space' as you are thinking about it (in reference to the 34,000 sf.
+We're focusing on the idea of 'yard'.
+Adam Lemire notes that there are two distinct open space aspects of the ordinance: (1) the area that is buildable that won't be built upon and (2) what most people consider a 'yard'.
 Adam Lemire feels it is important to 'save/designate space' so that if there is future development at this site, that the designated open space will be available and locked in to be kept as open space.
 He states that a square footage amount on the 'yard' space would be helpful.
+Adam noted that the open space designated on the edge of the project is separate from the intent that individuals in the building will have a yard to use.
+The Board needs to see that the greenspace around the building is applicable as a yard, and that some of the space around the trail might also qualify as yard space.
 The trail is its own entity, and Board members want more info on the green space around the buildings and units.
 The total amount of 'yard' greenspace needs to be placed somewhere on the plan, and be separate from the total SF of the trail area.